 buddha – One who has attained bodhi; a Tathagata.

-buddhadharma – (Dharma meaning teaching) The doctrine of the Buddha.
+buddhadharma – (Dharma meaning doctrine, or truth) The doctrine of the Buddha.

 buddhadharma – (dharma meaning things) The eighteen qualities exclusive to a buddha, sometimes translated as unshared (https://www.wisdomlib.org/definition/buddhadharma).